avf/mobile-app-dev/exercises/index.md

 ## How to set up your development environment

-iOS development for this class requires a Mac computer running macOS 10.14.4 or higher.
+iOS development for this class requires a Mac computer running macOS 10.15.x or higher.
 If you don't have access to one, you should already have received access to a cloud provider where you can connect to a macOS VM via Remote Desktop.

 ### For both

 - You're going to need a free Apple developer account, which you can create [here](https://developer.apple.com/account/).
-- If you want to use the free [SourceTree](https://www.sourcetreeapp.com/) app, which I highly recommend, you'll also need a free Atlassian account, which you can get at [here](https://www.atlassian.com/).
+- Since we're using GitHub Classroom for the exercises, please also create a free [GitHub](https://github.com) account, if you don't have one yet.

 ### Using the cloud